Types of Accommodations

 Accessible Classrooms: DASS continues to remove architectural barriers to students with disabilities on Southern Methodist University's campus; however, some historic buildings remain inaccessible.
 In compliance with the Americans with Disabilities Act (ADA), DASS can relocate classes from inaccessible classrooms to accessible ones.
 Tables, chairs, and desks can also be added to or removed from classrooms if needed.

-Handicapped Parking Permits: Located in the Hughes-Trigg Student Center, the Park N Pony office provides on-campus handicapped parking permits.
+Handicapped Parking Permits: Located in the Hughes-Trigg Student Center, the Parking and ID Services Office provides on-campus handicapped parking permits.
 Students are responsible for all student parking fees.